babinc/amqp-client-cli/README.md

 amqp-client-cli leaves all existing queue's in place on the server.
 When subscribing to an exchange a new queue will be created, and when unsubscribing the newly created queue will be deleted.
 ## TODO
+  - Connect to SSL server without needing access to the OpenSSL program
   - Clean up and breakdown the UI Struct
   - Let users decide to color messages from certain exchanges
   - Unit Testing